yasmin-alshurafa/introduction-to-interactive-media/November 10/README.md

 ![](IMG3.png)

-#### Note: The video of how the sensors work is very big to be displayed, but it can be downloaded to be viewed.
+### Note: The video of how the sensors work is very big to be displayed, but it can be downloaded to be viewed.
 The video is in November 10 folder named "movie.mov"

-## Schematic:
+## Schematic

 ![](IMG.png)

-A description of your concept and how it was achieved A picture of your circuit schematic
-A photograph of your project
-Problems, if any, and solutions, if any
-Anything else you can think of
-A link to the video